angela-xu/Scrabble-Word-Game/README.md

   an additional 50 points bonus for using all n letters).

 #### Playing
- Users can choose to play the game by themselves or let the computer play the game.
+ Users can play an arbitray number of hands and can choose to play the game by themselves or to let the computer play.

 ## Installation and Usages
 * Downlaod all files in this repository and save them in the same folder.